 There is nothing new about the collaborative model that is Wikipedia.
 Before the age of Gutenberg, copyists (usually found in monasteries) used to add their notes and comments to the texts they were copying as they went alone, without indicating which is the original and which their own contributions.
 The Oxford English Dictionary (OED), first published in 1928, was the outcome of seventy years of combined efforts of 2,000 zealous and industrious volunteers.
 The difference between Wikipedia and the OED, though, is that the latter appointed editors to oversee and tutor these teeming hordes of wannabe scholars.

 The concept of “mob wisdom” or “crowd sourcing” is equally dated.
-Every scholarly article and book submitted for publication first goes through peer review: scrutiny by qualified experts who suggest additions and amendments to the material.
-Once published, authors frequently act on input by academics and the wider public and issue revisions and new editions to reflect this newly-gained knowledge.
+Ancient Greek and Egyptian luminaries, from Eratosthenes to Ptolemy, relied on eyewitness accounts of travellers to compose their enduring (albeit utterly erroneous) masterpieces.
+The distinction between layman and expert is a modern invention, an aberration in historical terms.
+Even so, every scholarly article and book submitted for publication first goes through peer review: scrutiny by qualified experts who suggest additions and amendments to the material.
+Once published, authors frequently act on input by academics and the wider public and issue errata, revisions, and new editions to reflect this newly-gained knowledge.
 Again, Wikipedia differs from traditional “out-sourcing” in that it is indiscriminate: the qualifications, education, experience, and credentials (expertise) of its contributors are frequently ignored, or even derided.

 Six cardinal (and, in the long-term, deadly) sins plague Wikipedia.
 What unites and underlies all its deficiencies is simple: Wikipedia dissembles about what it is and how it operates.
 It is a self-righteous confabulation and its success in deceiving the many attests not only to the gullibility of the vast majority of Netizens but to the PR savvy of its sleek and slick operators.